 Navigate to Web tracking page in Outfunnel and find the tracking code displayed in the dark grey box.
 You may need to click "Show tracking code" if it's not immediately visible.

 Please note: the tracking code is unique for every Outfunnel account.

 Step 2.
 Paste the code onto each page of your website

 You can add tracking code to your website in one of three ways:

-- Paste it into the header section of your website between and tags - this way it gets added to each page which features the header.
+Paste it into the header section of your website between and tags — this way it gets added to each page that features the header.

-- Paste it into the footer section of your website between and tags - this way it gets added to each page which features the footer.
+Paste it into the footer section of your website between and tags - this way it gets added to each page that features the footer.

 Because every website or content management system is structured differently, we can't provide you with exact instructions on how to add tracking code.
 If you're not sure how to access the HTML code of your site, email this document to your webmaster, IT department, or technical resource.

 Option 2: Install Outfunnel's WordPress plugin (recommended if you use WordPress)